codevilleacademy/codevilleacademy.github.com/_posts/courses/c101/2014-01-28-c101-first-program.markdown

 		Please greet me!
 	</div>
 	<div class="para">
 		Suppose, you are the master of the universe and you are in total control of everything that exists.
-Now you want that every computer in the universe should display "Hello, Master!", when they start.
-You being a naive programmer will have to write a program that will print "Hello, Master!" on the screen when it is executed.
+Now you want that every computer in the universe should display <emphasis class="bold">"Hello, Master!"</emphasis>, when they start.
+You being a naive programmer will have to write a program that will print <emphasis class="bold">"Hello, Master!"</emphasis> on the screen when it is executed.
 	</div>
 	<div class="para">
 		Given this task, you will write a program and that will be stored it in a text file called <emphasis class="code">hello.c</emphasis>